cdodd/lotka-volterra-plotter/README.md

 It has also been tested to work on Ubuntu 13.10, running Python 3.3.2, PyQt4 4.10.3 and matplotlib 1.2.1.

-Assuming you alredy have Git installed, to download and run the program on Ubuntu, run the following commands:
+To download and run the program on Ubuntu (assuming you alredy have Git installed) run the following commands:

 ```
 sudo apt-get install -y python-qt4 python-matplotlib